foreveratom/8-bit-computer-ram-programmer/README.md

 * I could not have started this without Ben Eater's explanation of shit registers while building the [EEPROM programmer module](https://www.youtube.com/watch?v=K88pgWhEb1M).

-* This article about [controlling chained 74HC595 with I2C](https://techtutorialsx.com/2016/09/04/esp8266-controlling-chained-sn74hc595-ics/) explains how to chain shift registers and use SPI to push data into them.
+* How to chain shift registers[controlling chained 74HC595 with I2C](https://techtutorialsx.com/2016/09/04/esp8266-controlling-chained-sn74hc595-ics/) and use SPI to push data into them.

 * [Pin mapping of the ESP8266](http://esp8266.github.io/Arduino/versions/2.0.0/doc/reference.html).
 Be aware that your experience in pin mapping may vary depending on the development board used.
 The current source is [mapped to a NodeMCU](https://techtutorialsx.com/2017/04/02/esp8266-nodemcu-pin-mappings/) board.